-On the cover of a journal my mom bought me, there’s a quote that reads “Life isn’t about finding yourself; it’s about Creating yourself.”
+On the cover of a journal my mom bought me, there’s a George Bernard Shaw quote that reads “Life isn’t about finding yourself.
+Life is about Creating yourself.”
 Cheesy as inspirational-quote journals may be, I like the sentiment, although I think that life is more a mixture of both seeking and creating.
 Deciding which study abroad program to go on is no less challenging for some than deciding which university to go to or what to major in.
 Many students enter the Resource Room knowing they want to go abroad but not knowing where in the world they’d like to go.
 Program Assistants work to assist these students in finding what works best for them academically as well as personally.
 When you’re going abroad, whether for a short-term program, a semester, or an entire year, the fact remains that wherever you go, you are creating a home away from home.

 When assisting students I often use myself as an example, calling myself a city kid.
 Even though I grew up in the suburbs of Chicago, when I moved to the actual city in high school, I found that the vibrant, swift, and busy life of a city suited me more than slower, mellower pace of suburban Illinois.
 When looking for study abroad options, I knew that living in a city would be integral for me.
 Like most students I’ve spoken with over the past two years, my first thought when it came to England was London.
 When investigating the programs in London, I discovered there weren’t any options in my price range at the time.